 Mary J. Andrade, Cultural Advisor for the Disney Pixar Oscar Winning Movie “Coco,” began researching Day of the Dead in 1987 in Janitzio, Michoacan.
 Since then, Mary has covered a different state of the Mexican Republic each year, gathering information and taking photographs of the celebration of this pre-Hispanic tradition known as Day of the Dead, a tradition that has evolved through the centuries and has become an integral part of the Mexican spirit and culture.

-With the purpose of increasing awareness of this tradition, Mary travels throughout Mexico each October and interviews local inhabitants, anthropologists, and anyone with knowledge of Day of the Dead as it is celebrated in their communities.
-Through study, she realized the subtle differences in the celebrations among the states of Mexico.
+Mary has traveled throughout Mexico every October and November to interview local inhabitants, anthropologists, and anyone with knowledge of how this tradition is celebrated in their communities.
+Through study and observations, she learned the subtle differences in the way this tradition is celebrated among the different states in Mexico.
 Above all, she discovered a deep respect for this age-old tradition.

-“The Vigil of the Little Angels,” a bilingual book for children, has received two awards from “The Latino Literary Hall of Fame”.
-In addition, in April 2005, the book was published in Spanish and P’urhepecha, a native language and was also sponsored by the Secretary of Tourism of the State of Michoacan.
+“The Vigil of the Little Angels,” a bilingual book for children, was awarded twice by The Latino Literary Hall of Fame.
+In April 2005, the book was published in Spanish and P’urhepecha, a native language, of the indigenous people in Michoacan, and was sponsored by the Secretary of Tourism of the State of Michoacan and La Oferta Newspaper.

-Mary J. Andrade can be contact at (408) 436-7850 or e-mail firstname.lastname@example.org or email@example.com.
+Mary J. Andrade can be contacted at (408) 464-2445 or by e-mail: email@example.com.